jpraus/arduino-opentherm/README.md

 - **master interface**: to send and receive data from your master device (thermostat) and to supply it with power
 - **slave interface**: to send and receive data from your slave device (boiler)
-- **power supply**: to supply 24V to thermostat via master interface and 5V to Arduino board
+- **power supply**: to supply 24V to thermostat via master interface and 5V to an Arduino board

 ![interface schmetics](https://raw.githubusercontent.com/jpraus/arduino-opentherm/master/doc/eagle-opentherm-schema.png)